 Parents need to keep things as normal as possible and help their son or daughter achieve their own goals of adolescence, while supporting them to manage their chronic health condition.
 We encourage parents to avoid the ‘overs’: over-protection, over-permissiveness, over-indulgence, over-anxiety.

-– Susan Towns, Head of the Department of Adolescent Medicine, The Children’s Hospital Westmead
+– Susan Towns, Head of the Department of Adolescent Medicine, Children’s Hospital Westmead

 Many teenagers living with chronic health conditions want to manage their conditions themselves, and this can be a good thing.
 How much responsibility your child can take on will depend on her condition and her needs.

-Here are some ideas for building your child’s independence.
+Here are some ideas for building your child’s health independence.